Skip to content

 Remediation measures

-Sealing of joints and cracks.
+Sealing joints and cracks.

-Increased ventilation of the dwelling.
+Increase in the ventilation of the dwelling.

-Positive pressurization in the house.
+Positive pressurisation in the dwelling.

 Do you want to know more about radon gas?